AttractMore/AttractMore9/content/work/oxdesigners.md

 text: "Ox Designers is a graphic design agency specialising in STEM clients.
 The previous version of their website wasn't focussed on STEM companies, so the purpose of the redesign was to make the target audience clear.
 In addition, there were a number of technical issues that were of concern, so the project included a new WordPress theme, better SEO and speeding up the load time of the web pages.
 A blog is also included."
 link: "/work/oxdesigners/"
 ctaText: "Get in touch about a better website"
-imageMain: "oxdesigners-4x3_mdstwq.jpg"
+imageMain: "oxdesigners-4x3_sljoyh"
-image: "oxdesigners_yfccpv.jpg"
+image: "oxdesigners_ltg9z1"
-mobileImage: "oxdesigners-mobile_aqxr7a.jpg"
+mobileImage: "oxdesigners-mobile_rubbrg"
 imageAlt: "Ox Designers - specialist graphic design for STEM companies"
 textContent:
   background: "This project was to refocus the site on a particular target audience while modernising the technical foundation of the website and making it more future-proofed.
 The site now includes a blog, it is better optimised for SEO and the whole site loads faster than the previous version.
 The new site is a much better reflection of the professionalism and focus of Ox Designers."